RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Once the data is retrieved, it must be aggregated and prepared for the user.

 1. If there is sufficient RAM, all data files are completely read into memory.
-If RAM is not enough, the files will be written to a directory on the file system.
-The directory is specified by the DataWindow parameters if saving is enabled, otherwise it is a temporary directory.
+If RAM is not enough, the files will be written to a temporary directory on the file system.

 2. The data files are organized into Station objects.
-Files are put into a station if and only if each of these values are equal across each file: station id, station uuid, station start timestamp and station metadata.
+Files are put into a station if and only if each of these values are equal across each file: station id, station uuid, station start date (timestamp) and station metadata.
-   * Any change in the station's information will create a new Station object to represent that change.
+   * Any change in any of the station's id, uuid, start date, or metadata will create a new Station object to represent that change.

 3. As part of the creation of Station objects, an attempt is made to fill any recognizable gaps in their sensors.

-4. If apply_correction is True, all timestamps in the Station will be updated as the last step of its creation.

-* Any errors encountered while creating the Station object will be recorded and can be displayed to the user via the `print_errors()` function.
+Note: Any errors encountered while creating the Station object will be recorded and can be displayed to the user via the `print_errors()` function.

 ### Data Preparation

 The data is now organized by Station.
 This process will be performed on all Stations in the DataWindow.

+1. If apply_correction is `True`, all timestamps in the Station will be updated.

-1. Remove any Audio data points outside the request window.
+2. Remove any Audio data points outside the request window.

-2. Create Audio data points with NaN data values and timestamps based on the Audio sample rate such that the entire Audio record fills the request window and there are no points greater than 2 sample intervals apart or data points outside the window.
+3. Create Audio data points with NaN data values and timestamps based on the Audio sample rate such that the entire Audio record fills the request window and there are no points greater than 2 sample intervals apart or data points outside the window.

-3. Remove data points from each non-audio sensor that are outside the request window.
+4. Remove data points from each non-audio sensor that are outside the request window.

-4. Create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
+5. Create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
    * The copy_edge_points parameter determines which data values of these fabricated points will contain.

-5. Update the Station metadata.
+6. Update the Station metadata.
    * Timesync data for a Station is unaltered from the data gathered, even if portions of it exist outside the window.

-6. Update the DataWindow metadata to match the data.
+7. Update the DataWindow metadata to match the data.

 ### DataWindow Complete